How a Plant Based Diet Helped Decrease My Dad’s PSA (Prostate-Specific Antigen) Level

 My dad chose to wait three months.

 At that point, I went to Dr. Michael Greger’s website and watched every video I could find on PSA and prostate cancer.
-Not surprisingly, a whole food plant based dietary pattern seems excellent for prostate health, especially when incorporating more of certain plant foods into the diet, like tomatoes and green tea, to name a couple.
+Not surprisingly, a whole-food plant-based dietary pattern seems excellent for prostate health, especially when incorporating more of certain plant foods into the diet, like tomatoes and green tea, to name a couple.

 My mom and I talked with my dad and asked if he wanted to tighten up his way of eating.
-He was already eating about 90% vegan, but not necessarily whole food plant based.
+He was already eating about 90% vegan, but not necessarily whole-food plant-based.
 He was all for it and knew he had three months to get some positive results.

 I looked at the research and made a plan based on what would work for him to support lowering his PSA levels.